Duvet Buying Guide

 The best bedroom temperature for sleeping is between 16-18°C. However, it's not just room temperature to consider, there's also the duvet to factor in.

-In order to get a really good night's shut-eye, sleep experts say that you should change your duvet with the season.
+In order to get a really good night's shut-eye, sleep experts say that you should change your duvet with the changing seasons.
 We recommend the following tog levels:

-If you still aren't sure which tog number is right for you, check out some of our popular styles below.
+If you're not sure which tog number is right for you, check out some of our top picks below.

 4.5 duvet tog rating